StarPlayrX/bigmac/README.md

 sudo /usr/sbin/asr -s /Users/Shared/bigmac2/bigmac2.dmg -t /Volumes/bigmac2 -nov -nop -er

-^ If you run this command manually, you should be able to consider creating the installer disk.
+^ If you run this command manually, you should be able to continue creating the installer disk.

 My guess is the permissions when run from an app even as root, do not carry over to asr's child processes.